ibexa/documentation-user/docs/creating_content_basic.md

 When you select a section of text, you get access to text formatting options such as bold or underline.
 Here you can also add a link to the text.
 You can link to an external website, or to another Content item.

+### Previewing content

+While editing content you can preview what it will look like using the Preview button in the menu.

+A Content item can have different looks for different [SiteAccesses](glossary.md#siteaccess).
+You can select a SiteAccess to preview using a dropdown in the preview screen.

 !!! enterprise

     ## Working with a Landing Page